 What are Essential Oils?

-The scented liquid taken from certain plants using steam or pressure.
-Essential oils contain the natural chemicals that give the plant its “essence” (specific odor and flavor).
-Essential oils are used in perfumes, food flavorings, medicine, and aromatherapy.
+Essential oil is the scented liquid extracted from certain plants using steam or pressure.
+It contains the natural chemicals that provide the plant’s distinctive odor and flavor.
+Many essential oils find use in perfumes, food flavorings, medicine, and aromatherapy.

-They are also known as volatile oils and are the basic materials of aromatherapy.
-They are made from fragrant essences found in many plants.
-These essences are made in special plant cells, often under the surface of leaves, bark, or peel, using energy from the sun and elements from the air, soil, and water.
-If the plant is crushed, the essence and its unique fragrance are released.
-When essences are extracted from plants in natural ways, they become essential oils.
-They may be distilled with steam and/or water, or mechanically pressed.
+Known also as volatile oils, essential oils form the foundation of aromatherapy.
+These oils come from the fragrant essences found in various plants.
+Plants produce these essences in special cells, often beneath the surface of leaves, bark, or peels, using energy from the sun and elements from the air, soil, and water.
+Crushing the plant releases its essence and unique fragrance.
+Extracting these essences through natural methods, such as steam distillation or mechanical pressing, yields essential oils.

 There are very many essential oils used in aromatherapy.
 Each type of essential oil has a different chemical composition that affects how it smells, how it is absorbed, and how it is used by the body.